raymondkfcheung/lazy-dot/docs/coding/languages.md

 ### Swift

 **Swift** is the main language for iOS and macOS development.
-I originally worked with Objective C before moving to Swift for app development.
+I originally worked with Objective-C before moving to Swift for app development.
 While server-side Swift exists, the majority of demand remains in mobile and desktop applications on Apple platforms.

 If you enjoy user interfaces and product-focused work, Swift offers a very direct route.